MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-mobile-app-ios-swift-prepare-app.md

     This code initializes the MSAL for iOS.
 It first attempts to create a URL for the authority using the provided _Configuration.kAuthority_ string.
 If successful, it creates an MSAL authority object based on that URL.
 Then, it configures the `MSALPublicClientApplication` with the given client ID, redirect URI, and authority.
 If all configurations are set up correctly, it initializes the application context with the configured `MSALPublicClientApplication`.
 If any errors occur during the process, it throws an error.

-1. Create `Configuration.swift` file and the following configurations:
+1. Create _Configuration.swift_ file and add the following configurations:

     ```swift
     import Foundation